gwalkey/SSAS_DW_Logins/Project_Code/1_On_Central_Server/03_Powershell_Files/setup.md

-First, make a Folder on your Central (default is c:\psscripts) and copy these files there:
+First, make a Folder on your Central Server (default path is c:\psscripts) and copy these files there:
 * DMZ_Server_Trace_file_mover.ps1
 * Delete_all_xel_files.ps1
 * Domain_Server_Trace_file_mover.ps1